eddieantonio/cmput296/lab-2.md

 ========

  - Use your browser's developer tools to investigate HTTP
- - Learn about HTTP requests and responses
+ - Learn about HTTP requests
+ - Learn about HTTP request/response headers
  - Learn about HTTP status codes
- - Learn about HTTP headers

 Materials